article banner

 public val CoroutineScope.isActive: Boolean get() = coroutineContext[Job]?.isActive ?: true

-We can use the isActive property to check if a job is still active and stop calculations when it is inactive.
+We can use the isActive property to check if a job is still active and stop calculations if it is not.

 import kotlinx.coroutines.* //sampleStart suspend fun main(): Unit = coroutineScope { val job = Job() launch(job) { do { Thread.sleep(200) println("Printing") } while (isActive) } delay(1100) job.cancelAndJoin() println("Cancelled successfully") } // Printing // Printing // Printing // Printing // Printing // Printing // Cancelled successfully //sampleEnd